Analysis | Confused About Brexit? Here’s What You Need to Know

 It’s the most important international agreement in Britain’s postwar history.
 The deal sets out the terms of separation that allow the U.K. to depart the EU on March 29 in an orderly fashion — and brings with it a 21-month grace period to give everyone time to adjust.
 Alongside it is a political declaration that outlines how the two sides want to trade in the future, though the details of a free-trade agreement will take years to work out.

-May is rallying support from business groups and appealing directly to voters.
-The decision will hang on just a handful of votes in Parliament.
+The deal will go to Parliament in December and May has just weeks to convince enough skeptical lawmakers to back her.
+This historic decision will hang on just a handful of votes.
 There is opposition on all sides: pro-Brexit hardliners among May’s Tories, pro-EU Conservatives, the Northern Irish party that’s been propping up the government and nearly all of the opposition Labour Party.
-The main objection is that the guarantees May has offered to make sure a new new border doesn’t emerge on the divided island of Ireland risk binding the U.K. to EU rules forever.
+The main objection is that the guarantees May has offered to make sure a new border doesn’t emerge on the divided island of Ireland risk binding the U.K. to EU rules forever.
 They argue that she’s caved to the EU and betrayed the electorate’s call to regain sovereignty, while treating Northern Ireland differently.
-May’s parliamentary whips are trying to poach support in the Labour Party while turning the screws on their own.
+May is seeking to win over voters directly.
+Her parliamentary whips are trying to poach support in the Labour Party while turning the screws on their own.

 Things get murky.
 Labour will push for a general election, but it’s not clear the party will succeed.
 The chaos that ensues provides the best opportunity for lawmakers to trigger a second referendum in a re-run of the June 2016 vote to leave the EU.
 For now, there’s not enough support for it in Parliament, but that could change.
 There’s a chance that if the deal is voted down, Britain would crash out of the bloc into a “no-deal” legal limbo that could snarl trade and freeze markets.
 Bottlenecks could bring shortages of everything from food to drugs and manufacturing components.
 But there’s another scenario: May is sent back to Brussels to try to extract what would probably be nothing more than token concessions.
+EU leaders on Sunday said this is the only deal and not open to renegotiation.
 She can keep putting the deal to lawmakers until they cave — and the whips might just hope that crashing financial markets will encourage lawmakers to vote with the prospect of job losses and food shortages in mind.

 Read more: May’s Brexit Deal: You Don’t Have the Votes -- What Comes Next?

 That’s the question on everyone’s lips — especially traders in the British pound, as the currency’s been whipsawed by events.
-The expectation is sometime in December.
-There’s some speculation it should happen before another EU summit on Dec.
+May said on Sunday it would happen in the next few weeks, before Christmas.
+It’s not clear whether it will be timed to be just before -- or just after -- another EU summit on Dec.
 13-14.
-One lawmaker calculated it can’t happen before Dec.
-3. Parliament goes into recess on Dec.
+Parliament goes into recess on Dec.
 20, though the vacation could be scrapped at a push.
-The deal must also clear the European Parliament, but that’s expected to be a formality.
+The deal must also clear the European Parliament, but that’s expected to be a formality and not scheduled until next year.

 Read more about how May plans to rush her deal through House of Commons